 Fossil Evidence

-Since that initial discovery, additional fossils have been found in various locations around the world.
+Since that initial discovery, quite a few additional fossils have been found in various locations around the world.
 These include Portugal, Tanzania, and Uruguay, as well as other parts of the United States such as Oklahoma, Utah, and Wyoming.
 The number of finds in these regions varies, with the United States boasting the most at 13.
-These additional finds have helped to further our understanding of this carnivore and its place in the dinosaur world.
+The grest number of fossil remains, and the wide geographical range points to it having been a ‘success’ in the dinosaurs evolution.

 The fossils found have included a variety of bones, providing a comprehensive picture of its physical structure.
-These fossils have been well-preserved, allowing scientists to study the dinosaur’s unique features such as its large nasal horn and the row of osteoderms along its body.
-These features have given us a glimpse into the Ceratosaurus’s life and behavior and have provided valuable insights into this fascinating creature.
+Many of these fossils have been well-preserved, allowing scientists to study the dinosaur’s unique features such as its large nasal horn and the row of osteoderms along its body.
+These features have given us a glimpse into Ceratosaurus’s life and behavior and have provided valuable insights into this fascinating creature.

 Ceratosaurus Size and Description

 The vertebrae were sturdy and provided a strong backbone for the dinosaur.
-The limbs were powerful and the hind limbs being longer than the forelimbs, a characteristic of theropod dinosaurs.
+The limbs were powerful and the hind limbs being longer than the forelimbs.
+Like many theropod dinosaurs it had really short forelimbs compared to many other dinosaurs.
 The tail was long and muscular to provide balance and aid in locomotion.
 The skin is believed to have been covered in scales, similar to modern reptiles.

 Size and Weight of Type Species

-The Ceratosaurus was a large dinosaur, with scientists estimating its length to be around 6 to 7 meters (19.7 to 23 feet).
+It was no doubt a large predator, with paleontologists estimating its length to be somewhere between 18 to 23 feet long.
 This size made it one of the larger predators of the Late Jurassic period.
-However, despite its size, the Ceratosaurus was not the largest predator of its time, with other theropods such as the Allosaurus being larger.
+However, despite its size, Ceratosaurus was not the largest predator of its time, with other theropods such as Allosaurus being larger.

-One of the most distinctive features of the Ceratosaurus is its large nasal horn.
-This horn, combined with the row of osteoderms along its body, gives the Ceratosaurus a daunting appearance.
+One of the most distinctive features of Ceratosaurus is its large nasal horn.
+This horn, combined with the row of osteoderms along its body, probably gave it a daunting appearance.
 The horn is believed to have been used for display purposes, possibly to attract mates or intimidate rivals.
-The osteoderms, on the other hand, could have provided some form of protection against predators or rivals.

 It also had a row of small, bony pieces of armor running along its back.
 These osteoderms may have served a protective function, shielding the dinosaur from attacks by other predators or rivals.
 They could also have played a role in display and helped the Ceratosaurus to assert dominance or attract mates.